Manage data /Connect /

 Select the type of data source:

-Once you have prepared your Contentful instance, take the following steps in the Netlify UI to add it to your data layer:
+Once you have set up an API client, take the following steps in the Netlify UI to add it to your data layer:

 1. Select Add a data source.